 As a STEM school we are excited to partner with Project Lead the Way (PLTW).
 PLTW is a Program that focuses on problem based learning.
 Thomas Edison Middle School received national recognition as a PLTW Distinguished School for the second year in a row.
 This recognition was awarded to TEMS as we are one of the few nationwide middle schools that offers the PLTW program to ALL of our students.
 Currently at TEMS we have five PLTW Gateway units specifically created for middle school students.
 They take these courses as part of their creative arts rotations and in science classes.
 See our PLTW department page for more information.

 Laptop Computer for Every Student

-One-2-One Computing, an initiative that began in the fall of 2004, has provided each student and teacher at the school with a laptop computer.
-The laptops combine a variety of educational resources which benefit students and teachers by allowing access to the most current data available.
+One-2-One Computing, an initiative that began in the fall of 2004, has provided each student and teacher at the school with a personal device.
+The student chromebooks combine a variety of educational resources which benefit students and teachers by allowing access to the most current data available.
 Students visit different global sites, and instructors employ the internet as a tool of inquiry to expand on lessons and curriculum units.
 There is greater adaptability of instruction for students with special needs.
 A “Tech Team” of technicians, students, teachers, administrators, and an educational technologist help to ensure the consistent and ongoing use of technology in order to enhance learning in all areas and at all levels.

 ACES facilitates the curriculum planning and ultimately the day-to-day operation at Thomas Edison Middle School.
 ACES has a long history of successfully running magnet and special education schools in the South Central region of Connecticut.